Running for 1 Hour a Day Makes You Live Longer

-Running isn’t just good for your cartilage, but also for your muscles.
-Even now people think that muscle mass is lost after a certain age.
+Running isn’t just good for your cartilage, it’s also good for your muscles.
+Even now, some people think that you just can’t build muscle mass after a certain age.

-However, people who run can create new muscle mass because the exercise speeds up the production of cells that produce it.
+But people who run can build new muscle mass because this exercise speeds up the production of cells that produce it.
 This also means that there’s a link between running and delaying muscle degeneration from aging.

 6. It’s relaxing

-But if you’ve had a hard day at work or you’re anxious about something, the best thing you could do is moderate or intense exercise.
+But if you’ve had a hard day at work or you’re anxious about something, the best thing to do is moderate or intense exercise.